microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

     if(!SaveSuccessful())
     {
         UnsuccessfulSaveNotification.IsOpen = true;
-        SetHaveDisplayedErrorNotification();
     }
 }
 ```

-Here is the visual representation of the information bar in the page.
+Here is the visual representation of the info bar in the page.

 ![A mockup of an InfoBar in a Warning state with a close button and a message](images/Warning_NoButton.png)

 ## Using pre-defined severity levels
-The type of the information bar can be set via the Severity property to automatically set a consistent status color, icon, and assistive technology settings dependent on the criticality of the notification.
+The type of the info bar can be set via the Severity property to automatically set a consistent status color, icon, and assistive technology settings dependent on the criticality of the notification.

 Mockups in various Severities to be added.
 ![Mockup of InfoBar with no content in different Severity colors and icons for light mode](images/Docked_ToolkitSeverity.png)